droidian-releng/droidian.org/content/_index.md

 handle: "DroidianLinux"
 featured_image: '/img/bookworm.png'
 description: >
-    Droidian is a GNU/Linux distribution based on Debian for mobile devices.
+    Droidian is a GNU/Linux distribution based on <a href="https://www.debian.org/" target="_blank">Debian</a> for mobile devices.
 The goal of Droidian is to be able to run Debian on Android phones. <br />
     <br/>
     This is accomplished by using well-known technologies such as libhybris and <a href="https://halium.org/" target="_blank">Halium</a>. <br />
     <br/>